-Subject: Belfast City Centre Regeneration Tracker
+Subject: Belfast City Centre Regeneration Tra acker

 Date: 10 th April 2024

-Reporting Officer: Cathy Reynolds, Director of City Regeneration & Development
+Reporting Officer: Cathy Reynolds, Director of City Reg generation & Development

-Contact Officer: Sean Dolan, Senior Development Manager
+Contact Officer: Sean Dolan, Senior Development M ·

 Restricted Reports

 Is this report restricted?
+Yes No X

-Please indicate the description, as listed in Schedule 6, of the exempt information by virtue of which the council has deemed this report restricted.
+ption, as listed in Schedule 6, of the med this report restricted. e exempt information by virtue of

 Insert number

-Information relating to any individual Information likely to reveal the identity of an individual Information relating to the financial or business affairs of any particular person (including the council holding that information) Information in connection with any labour relations matter Information in relation to which a claim to legal professional privilege could be maintained Information showing that the council proposes to (a) to give a notice imposing restrictions on a person; or (b) to make an order or direction Information on any action in relation to the prevention, investigation or prosecution of crime If Yes, when will the report become unrestricted?
-After Committee Decision After Council Decision
+Information relating to any individual Information likely to reveal the identity of an individual Information relating to the financial or business affairs of any particular person (including the council holding that information) Information in connection with any labour relations matter Information in relation to which a claim to legal professional privilege could be maintained Information showing that the council proposes to (a) to give a notice imposing restrictions on a person; or (b) to make an order or direction Information on any action in relation to the prevention, investigation or prosecution of crime

+If Yes, when will the repor t become unrestricted?

+After Committe ee Decision

+After Council I

-Sometime in th Never ne future
+Sometime in the future Never

+146 461

 Call-in

-Is the decision eligible for Call-in?
+Is the decision eligible for Is the decision eligible for Call-in?

-1.0 Purpose of Report/S ummary of Main Issues
+1.0 Purpose of Report/Summary of Main Issues